Cozmopolit/MIDIFlux/Documentation/ActionTypes/README.md

 - [Command Execution](CommandExecution.md) - How to execute shell commands (PowerShell or CMD)
 - [Note-On Only Mode](NoteOnOnly.md) - How to use MIDIFlux with controllers that don't send Note-Off events
 - [Macro Actions](MacroActions.md) - How to create complex sequences of actions
+- [MIDI Output](MidiOutput.md) - How to send MIDI messages to external devices

 ## Overview